 Millennials believe the biggest barrier to innovation is management’s attitude; Deloitte concludes, as a result of the economic pressures to flatten organizations, they must build “corporate ‘lattices” rather than corporate ladders for Millennials.
 It means that young people would like new jobs and new assignments every 12-24 months and won’t wait for 3-5 years for a promotion.

-The study also points to Millennials’ preference for organizations that have open, transparent and inclusive leadership styles; and they thrive on fairness and performance-based appraisals, not tenure and seniority.
+The study also points to Millennials’ preference for organizations that have open, transparent, and inclusive leadership styles; and they thrive on fairness and performance-based appraisals, not tenure and seniority.

-Millennials would prefer to have access to a number of other leaders, rather that be limited to working with one leader or manager.
+Millennials would prefer to have access to a number of other leaders, rather than be limited to working with one leader or manager.
 We are very open to the prospect of reaching out to supervisors, for example, to say: “Here’s a way I would like you to behave that would help me be a better employee for you.
 I need weekly meetings, I need feedback more often, I need an example of a project you’ve liked before so I can emulate it, I need mentorship…”

 We don’t view managers as experts, because we know where to find multiple versions of the information.
 Instead, we view managers more as coaches and mentors and we want to be able to speak to them without barriers.

 The Talent War is on!
-What new attitudes, values and approaches are you going to introduce in your organisation to keep and attract the best people?
+What new attitudes, values, and approaches are you going to introduce in your organisation to keep and attract the best people?